Free products of finite-dimensional and other von Neumann algebras in terms of free Araki-Woods factors: Free Products of Finite-Dimensional von Neumann Algebras

 \end{enumerate}

 \end{thm}

 \begin{proof} We prove this by induction on $n$, with the base case ($n=2$) handled by Lemma~\ref{lem:Hou}, or Theorem~\ref{thm:M2} and Corollary~\ref{cor:Houdayer}.
 Set $(\cM,\vphi)$ to be the free product in (1).
-Consider the following subalgebra of $\cM$:
+Consider the following von Neumann subalgebra of $\cM$:

 We will compute $(\cM,\vphi)$ by way of computing $(\cN,\vphi)$.

 We will prove the inductive step when $\alpha_{1} > \alpha_{2}$, then sketch the (minor) modifications one must take into consideration when $\alpha_{1} = \alpha_{2}$.
 Set $Q = e_{1,1} + \cdots + e_{n-1, n-1}$, and